opensensorhub/osh-docs/docs/osh-node/dev-docs/sensor-drivers/driver-template.md

 The `@DisplayInfo` annotation allows you to specify additional information shown in the Admin UI, as well as additional functionality to populate or validate a field.
 ### Fields
 All `public` fields will be exposed in configuration shown in the Admin UI, as well as the node's `config.json`.
+### SensorConfig
+The `Config` class extends `SensorConfig`, which acts as a common set of configuration options for all sensor drivers.
+This configuration class includes fields relating to SensorML description, location & orientation, and basic OSH module configuration such as the module's ID, name, description, etc.
 ## Sensor/Driver Class
 ```java title="sensorhub-driver-template/src/main/java/com/sample/impl/sensor/drivername/Sensor.java"
 package com.sample.impl.sensor.drivername;